CONNECT WITH ME ON INSTAGRAM

 Areas To Avoid When Booking Accommodation In Lima

 I’m going to keep this short, but don’t be silly and book accommodation in Callao, San Juan de Miraflores or any of the other ‘San’s’ other than San Borja, Villa el Salvador or any of the other ‘villas’.
 Just don’t.
+And also avoid Chorrillos next to Barranco.

 Note: San Borja is a lovely upper middle class suburb.
 And so is La Molina.
 Both are very safe and nice neighborhoods to visit.
 So, if you get a really good accommodation deal in San Borja or La Molina, go for it.